Compartment (ship): Doors

 Three types of doors are commonly used between compartments.

 A closed watertight door is structurally capable of withstanding the same pressures as the watertight bulkheads they penetrate, although such doors require frequent maintenance to maintain effective seals, and must, of course, be kept closed to effectively contain flooding.

 A closed weathertight door can seal out spray and periodic minor flow over weather decks, but may leak during immersion.
 These outward opening doors are useful at weather deck entrances to compartments above the main deck.

 Joiner doors are similar to doors used in conventional buildings ashore.
 They afford privacy and temperature control for compartments formed by non-structural bulkheads within the ship's hull.

 Nomenclature

 Compartments are identified by the deck forming the floor of that compartment.
 Different types of ships have different deck naming conventions.
 Passenger ships often use letters of the alphabet sequentially down from A deck (the highest) above B deck, and B deck above C deck, and so forth.
 Another popular naming convention is numbering the main deck 1, the deck below it 2 (or the second deck), and the deck below that the third deck, and so forth.
-Decks above the main deck may be named, like the bridge deck or poop deck, or they may be numbered upwards from the main deck with a zero prefix: 01 above the main deck, 02 deck above 01, and so forth.
+Decks above the main deck may be named, like the bridge deck or poop deck, or they may be numbered upwards from the main deck with a zero prefix that is pronounced "oh": 01 above the main deck, 02 deck above 01, and so forth.

 The United States Navy (USN) has used the latter convention in a compartment numbering system since 1949.
 The USN system identifies each compartment by a four-part code separated by hyphens.
 The first part of the code represents a numbered deck, the second part of the code is a hull support frame numbered sequentially from the bow, the third part of the code is a number representing compartment position with respect to the ship's centerline, and the fourth part of the code is alphabetic representing the use of that compartment.

 The centerline position code is zero for a compartment on the ship's centerline, odd numbers for compartments entirely to starboard of the centerline, and even numbers for compartments entirely to port.
 For compartments sharing the same deck and forward frame, the first two parts of the code are identical, and the third part of the code is numbered outward from the centerline.
 For example, four main-deck compartments at frame 90 would be 1-90-1-L inboard and 1-90-3-L outboard on the starboard side of the ship and 1-90-2-L inboard and 1-90-4-L outboard on the port side.

 The fourth part of the code is: